I’ve never taken part in Open Studios before. Where can I get help?

 What if I have to cancel?

-If you cancel before 7 July we will provide you with a full refund.
-After that date the flyer will go to print with your details in it and no refund will be possible.
+If you cancel before 8 May we will provide you with a full refund.
+After that date the brochure will go to print with your details in it and no refund will be possible.

 If you do have to cancel after that date, please let us know as soon as possible so that we can update the website to let visitors know.
 Also we ask that you put a closed sign on your door during the event.